pdjr-n2k/StateMachine/README.md

 functions each of which is associated with a unique machine state represented by an integer value.

-At each tick of the state machine process engine the function associated with the current state is executed and the machine state set to this function's return value, so influenceing future process action.
+At each processing tick the state machine executes the callback function associated with the current machine state, updating the state to the value returned by the callback.

 The library was built to support microprocessor firmware which needed to handle a range of actions dependent upon the operation or sequence